guilhermefiorot/GuilhermeFiorot/README.md

   <img align="left" alt="e-mail" width="15px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.2.0/icons/mail-dot-ru.svg" />
 </a>
 </br></br>
-I believe that we are always in constant learning and, therefore, I am currently looking for new challenges in the technology area, especially in the development and data science part.
+I believe that we are always in constant learning and, therefore, I am currently looking for new challenges in the technology area, especially in the development and data engineer part.
 </br></br>

 ```Js